 The Oracle LogMiner is a feature of the Oracle data warehouse, enabling ordinary SQL clients to read DML & DDL statements directly from the oracle transaction logs, aka the redo logs.
 It is a powerful mechanism, which we described extensively in part 1 of this post.
 We studied the LogMiner thoroughly before building our integration, which leverages it to successfully synchronize an Oracle data warehouse to a cloud data warehouse.
 Creating a reliable, real-time synchronization between your on-prem and cloud data warehouses is a crucial step, which lays the foundation for migrating an enterprise’s data infrastructure to the cloud.
 Such synchronization enables the enterprise to migrate all of its data applications one by one, with minimal interruptions of service to its employees.
-In this post we will describe how Alooma’s Oracle integration works and how it can be used for reliable, real-time synchronization with a cloud data warehouse like Redshift, BigQuery, or Snowflake.

 Let’s do a short recap of some key terms necessary to use the Oracle LogMiner: